 Based on the received subscription information from the NF service consumer, the PCF may create a subscription to event notifications or may modify the existing subscription to event notifications, for a related PDU session from the SMF, as described in 3GPP TS 29.512 [8].

-The PCF shall reply with the HTTP response message to the NF service consumer and may include the "AppSessionContext" data type payload body with the representation of the modified "Individual Application Session Context" resource and may include the "Events Subscription" sub-resource.
+The PCF shall reply with the HTTP response message to the NF service consumer and may include the "AppSessionContext" data type content with the representation of the modified "Individual Application Session Context" resource and may include the "Events Subscription" sub-resource.

 The PCF shall include in the "evsNotif" attribute: